sking115422/stat_8330_final_review/STAT8330_Final_Review/README.md

 # STAT 8330 Final Review Python Notebook Library

 This folder is a Python-only, self-contained notebook library for STAT 8330 final review.
-The shared `00_utilities/` folder has been removed intentionally: each notebook now includes its own simulation helpers, evaluation code, assumptions, Python documentation links, plots/tables, and exam-style adaptation pattern.
+The previous shared utilities folder has been removed intentionally: each notebook now includes its own simulation helpers, evaluation code, assumptions, Python documentation links, plots/tables, and exam-style adaptation pattern.

 The design goal is timed-exam reuse: open the notebook for the method you need and copy the complete local workflow without flipping between files.